mjHarakka/mapfox/README.md

 # Mapfox
-Mapfox is a team project during Haaga-Helia's software project II -course 2020
+Mapfox is a team project during Haaga-Helia's software project II -course 2020.

+We were inspired by map interfaces and wanted to create our own map application, that could be used for actions like creating events, sharing event maps and participating events.

-Mapfox is a full-stack map based mobile application project buid with React Native and Node.js.
+Mapfox is a map based mobile application project build with React Native and Node.js.
+With the application you can:
+* Fetch places from Helsinki API and include selected places to your event
+* Save events
+* Fetch a list of events
+* Select event from a list and see the places included on a map

-REST API provided by city of Helsinki is used in this project.
+REST API is provided by city of Helsinki is used in this project.

 [http://open-api.myhelsinki.fi/](http://open-api.myhelsinki.fi/)

 ## Getting Started

+### Step 0
-To get the application up and running you need to clone or download this project
+As prequisite to get the application up and running you need to have installed the following:
+* npm
+* expo CLI
+* expo mobile app in your mobile device OR emulator

+See detailed Expo documentation from [https://expo.io/](https://expo.io/)

+#### Step 1

+Clone or download this project

 ```bash
 git clone https://github.com/mjHarakka/mapfox